Stillwell-C/blog-frontend/README.md

 #### UI

 The UI was made to be responsive with a mobile-first design and should function on both mobile devices and web browsers with larger screens.
-SCSS was used to style most components.
+CSS was used to style most components.

 #### API & Authentication